ansible-community/awx-tui/README.md

 * Join the Ansible forum:
   * [Get Help](https://forum.ansible.com/c/help/6): get help or help others.
 Please add appropriate tags if you start new discussions, for example the `awx-tui` tag.
   * [Posts tagged with 'awx-tui'](https://forum.ansible.com/tag/awx-tui/): subscribe to participate in collection/technology-related conversations.
-  * [Refer to your forum group here if exists](https://forum.ansible.com/g/): by joining the team you will automatically get subscribed to the posts tagged with [your group forum tag here](https://forum.ansible.com/tags).
   * [Social Spaces](https://forum.ansible.com/c/chat/4): gather and interact with fellow enthusiasts.
   * [News & Announcements](https://forum.ansible.com/c/news/5): track project-wide announcements including social events.
 The [Bullhorn newsletter](https://docs.ansible.com/projects/ansible/devel/community/communication.html#the-bullhorn), which is used to announce releases and important changes, can also be found here.